A Guide to Companion Planting

-Organic gardeners know that biodiversity makes for a healthy and beautiful garden, and that certain plant combinations have the extraordinary capability for helping each other grow.
-While scientific study of companion planting confirms that some combinations have real benefits, practical experience has shown many gardeners how to pair certain plants for their mutual benefit.
-Simply put, companion planting helps create a balanced eco-system, allowing nature to better do its job.
-A natural diversity of plants, insects, animals, and other organisms creates a healthy ecosystem.
+Organic gardeners know that biodiversity makes for a healthy and beautiful garden.
+Certain plant combinations have the extraordinary capability for helping each other grow.
+Studies of companion planting confirm that some combinations have real benefits.

 Companion Plant to Control Pests

 One of the biggest benefits to organic gardeners is the opportunity to keep pests and disease under control without having to resort to chemicals.
-Experience has shown that growing certain plants in proximity to one another can be an important part of integrated pest management.
+Experience has shown that growing certain plants in close proximity can be an important part of pest management.
 Many plants have natural substances in their roots, flowers or leaves that can alternately repel (anti-feedants) and/or attract insects depending on your needs.